Mount Pleasant, New York

 Mount Pleasant is a town in Westchester County, New York, United States, in the New York metropolitan area.
 As of the 2020 census, the town population was 44,436.
 The hamlets of Valhalla, Hawthorne, Pocantico Hills, and Thornwood, and the villages of Pleasantville, Sleepy Hollow, and a small portion of Briarcliff Manor lie within the town.
 (Note: The other portion of Briarcliff Manor lies within the neighboring town of Ossining.)

 History

 The John D. Rockefeller Estate Kykuit in Pocantico Hills was added to the National Register of Historic Places in 1976 as a National Historic Landmark.

 Geography

-Mount Pleasant is located about 27 miles north of Manhattan.
+Mount Pleasant is located about 27 miles north of Manhattan, in central Westchester County.
+The town is bordered to the north by New Castle and Ossining, to the west by the Hudson River, to the east by the Kensico Reservoir and the town of North Castle and to the south by Greenburgh.
+The boundary between Greenburgh and Mount Pleasant is the boundary between the adjacent villages of Tarrytown (in Greenburgh) and Sleepy Hollow (in Mount Pleasant), which runs along Andre Brook.

 According to the United States Census Bureau, the town has a total area of 32.7 sqmi, of which 27.7 sqmi is land and 5.0 sqmi, or 15.26%, is water.